-After more than 8 years making instruments with Brooklyn violinmaker Samuel Zygmuntowicz including 4 years as his Workshop Foreman, Justin Hess now makes award-winning instruments out of his own studio in Philadelphia.
+After more than 8 years making instruments for elite musicians with Brooklyn-based violinmaker Samuel Zygmuntowicz, with 4 years as his Workshop Foreman, Justin Hess is now excited to continue making his award-winning instruments out of his own studio in Philadelphia.

-Justin’s appreciation for string music was originally kindled by his mother, an orchestral cellist.
+Justin’s appreciation for string music started young, originally kindled by his mother, an orchestral cellist.
 This and his aptitude for woodworking, inherently high standards, and attention to detail translate naturally to making instruments.

 Participating in two international Violin Society of America biannual competitions Justin was awarded a Gold Medal for Violin in 2018 and a Silver Medal for Violin Workmanship in 2016.